 Lots of us have been in this situation where you need a new crown, only to learn that you will have to visit your dentist at least twice and that you will need to wear a temporary crown for a couple of weeks or even longer.

 It’s not ideal, but due to the way conventional crowns are made, it’s really the only solution, or is it?
 Nowadays it’s becoming increasingly common for your dentist to offer a same-day crown service.

 With a same-day crown, your tooth will be prepared, your new restoration made and fitted during a single comfortable appointment.

-The advantage of this kind of treatment is immediately obvious, as there is no need for a temporary crown and you won’t need to find the time to return to your dental office for a second visit to have your crown fitted and cemented in place.
+The advantage of same-day crown treatment is immediately obvious, as there is no need for a temporary crown and you won’t need to find the time to return to your dental office for a second visit to have your crown fitted and cemented in place.

 Instead, you will leave your dental office having completed your treatment.
-It is an absolutely perfect situation if you need a new crown straightaway and really can’t wait to weeks to have it fitted, for example if you are about to go on vacation or have an important event to attend.
+It is an absolutely perfect situation if you need a new crown straight away and really can’t wait weeks to have it fitted, for example, if you are about to go on vacation or have an important event to attend.

 This is made possible by using the very latest CADCAM technology and which delivers precision-made crowns while the patient is still in the dental chair.
 With this advanced treatment, you could receive your new crown in as little as an hour or two.
 So how is it made?